 Ah, Tupperware.
 What once was just a brand identity has morphed into much more.
-In fact, the term “Tupperware” is so famous that we refer to any glass or plastic food storage container that allows us to store and freeze food as Tupperware, even if it's not from the OG brand.
+The term “Tupperware” is so famous that we refer to any glass or plastic food storage container that allows us to store and freeze food as Tupperware, even if it's not from the OG brand.

 But what happens when your Tupperware is on its last leg?
 Whether you want to get rid of them because they are too old or because you want to live a plastic-free eco-life, throwing your unused containers in the trash doesn't guarantee the most environmentally friendly end for them.

 Instead, it contributes severely to environmental pollution because plastic (as I already know) isn't biodegradable.
 But don't worry, today I'll show you what to do with your old plastic Tupperware without harming Mother Earth!
-Bet you'll be surprised by some of the alternate uses you can give to them.
+Bet you'll be surprised by some alternate uses you can give them.

 When should you replace your plastic Tupperware containers?

-Although it's true that Tupperware is of good quality, it's not perfect.
-In fact, the brand brags about the top quality of its products, but even if we treat them with extreme care, not everything lasts forever in perfect condition.
-There are several signs that show us when it is time to replace them, such as:
+Although Tupperware is indeed of good quality, it's not perfect.
+The brand brags about the top quality of its products, but even if we treat them with extreme care, not everything lasts forever in perfect condition.
+Several signs show us when it is time to replace them, such as:

-By “using carelessly,” I mean by exposing them to flames, extremely hot oil, or boiling water.
-But if you’ve already accidentally put your fav Tupper too close to the stove and it melted, it’s time to let it go.
+By "using carelessly," I mean exposing them to flames, extremely hot oil, or boiling water.
+But if you’ve accidentally put your favorite Tupperware too close to the stove and it melted, it’s time to let it go.
 That warped plastic may lead to some health concerns in the long run.

 Does Tupperware go bad?

-The same thing will happen if you expose them to flames if they break, if they get scratched or if the lids no longer serve their purpose.
-Basically, Tupperware itself does not go bad over time, but if we do not take care of it, it will not help us store nor enjoy our food.
+The same thing will happen if you expose them to flames, break, get scratched, or if the lids no longer serve their purpose.
+Tupperware does not go bad over time, but if we do not take care of it, it will not help us store or enjoy our food.
 Instead, it will ruin it or threaten our health.

 Can you recycle plastic storage containers?